DjangoGirlsSeoul/cupcaketutorial/tutorial/en/advance.md

 # Advance
+This tutorial covers Django Auth, Django Model Relations, Continuous Integration (CI) and coverage test, MySQL DB and custom admin

 ## Login and Register
 Login and signup are an essential part of websites nowadays.
 Django comes with a default [user authentication system](https://docs.djangoproject.com/en/1.9/topics/auth/).
 You can also extend and customize it!
 We are going to add signup and login page to our website.

 For this purpose we create a new app `accounts`.

 ```bash
 $ python manage.py startapp accounts
 ```
 and keep all the logic related to login and signup there.
 Add the app `accounts` in `INSTALLED_APPS` (settings.py)

 We will start implementing the login functionality as we have created a superuser already so we can test it right away.

 Add following `url` to point all the auth related links to `accounts.url`